University of Sydney Library eBook and eTextbook Guidelines

-To request print items please contact your Faculty Liaison Librarian who will investigate the request and discuss options and issues with you.
+To request print items please contact your Academic Liaison Librarian who will investigate the request and discuss options and issues with you.

 The University of Sydney Library usually (though not exclusively) purchases access to eBooks and eTextbooks under the following models: